shichao-an/twitter-photos/README.rst

 How It Works
 ------------

-The command-line front-end of Twitter Photos, twphotos, download photos from specified Twitter accounts into individual directories each named after username.
+The command-line front-end of Twitter Photos, twphotos, downloads photos from specified Twitter accounts into individual directories each named after username.

 Setup